Most interesting landmarks of Iceland

 - Hellnahellir – Suðurland.
 Enormous artificial cave, made in medieval times.
 This 50 m long cave is covered with engravings.

-- Ruins of house in Hafnir – Höfuðborgarsvæði.
+- Ruins of a house in Hafnir – Höfuðborgarsvæði.
 Remnants of the earliest settlement in Iceland – a cabin which was abandoned in the time between 770 and 880 AD.

 Described landmarks of Iceland